 Why It Matters / Why People Care

 If you’ve ever seen a patient’s chart flash red, you know why these numbers matter.
-On top of that, low ventilation can lead to hypoxia (not enough oxygen) and hypercapnia (too much CO₂).
-Both can cause confusion, arrhythmias, or even cardiac arrest Simple as that..
+Low ventilation can lead to hypoxia (not enough oxygen) and hypercapnia (too much CO₂).
+Both can cause confusion, arrhythmias, or even cardiac arrest But it adds up..

 High blood pressure, on the other hand, is a silent killer.
-Chronic hypertension strains the heart, damages kidneys, and sets the stage for stroke.
+Practically speaking, chronic hypertension strains the heart, damages kidneys, and sets the stage for stroke.
 In the ER, a sudden spike can signal intracranial hemorrhage or aortic dissection—both need immediate action.

 In practice, mastering these concepts means you can: